If you need help accessing our website, call 855-698-9991

 After our patients leave the hospital, they continue outpatient rehabilitation therapy through Rusk Rehabilitation, which often involves a combination of physical therapy, occupational therapy, and speech therapy.
 They also take anti-rejection medications to help the body’s response to the new organ, and NYU Langone’s new anti-rejection therapies are helping to provide better outcomes for our patients.

-Face and Hand Double Transplant Procedure
+Face and Double Hand Transplant

-Building on our surgical expertise from our previous face transplant procedures, our team is the first in the world to successfully transplant both hands and the full face of a single donor to the same recipient.
-Using the cutting-edge technology and expansive operating rooms in NYU Langone’s Kimmel Pavilion, our highly skilled surgical teams simultaneously operated on both the donor and recipient to transplant both hands to the mid-forearm and the full face.
+Our team was also the first in the world to successfully transplant both hands to the mid-forearm and the full face of a single donor to the same recipient.
 The groundbreaking success of this combination transplant procedure illustrates our team’s dedication to taking on new challenges and advancing the field of transplantation.

 Contact Us